SzymonOzog/szymonozog.github.io/posts/2025-09-21-Penny-worklog-1.md

 I do agree that it's pretty non pragmatic, especially the while loop, but it made it much easier to change how we structure our ring, and due to time constraints I didn't go through finding the heuristics to eliminate it(+ it doesn't affect performance so there was no pressure to do so).
-I'll probably refactor this later once I settle on heuristics
+I'll probably refactor this later once I settle on the algorithm

 The rest of the code looks more less the same except for that the alternating rings need to increment `recv_chunk`
 ```C